 A simpler form of betting which involves both back and lay bets is matched betting.
 As the name suggests, matched betting is where you match back and lay bets.
 It’s a great way to make guaranteed profits.
-For more information about matched betting, please download our free guide:
+For more information about matched betting, check out our ‘What is Matched Betting?’ guide.

 How much money can I make from back and lay betting?

 Back and lay betting can be very profitable, but let’s not beat around the bush here.
 It is STILL betting.

 You may not be betting on a specific match result, but you’re now betting on something else – the movement of prices.